GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 mafic minerals by weight.
 Typically consists of plagioclase (frequently zoned from labradorite to oligoclase), pyroxene, hornblende and/or biotite.
 Fine grained equivalent of dioritic rock.
-- Note the mela-andesite and leuco-basalt categories are not recommended in this system.
-If chemical analytical data are available to constrain the silica content, the basalt or andesite category should be used.

 - **Source:**
 after LeMaitre et al. 2002